lit/lit-element/docs/_guide/styles.md

     }
     ```

-You can inherit the styles from a LitElement superclass:
+A component can inherit the styles from a LitElement superclass:

 ```js
 class MyElement extends SuperElement {